w3f/polkadot-wiki/docs/learn/learn-assets.md

 ## Non-Fungible Assets

 Unlike fungible assets, the particular instance of a [non-fungible asset (NFT)](./learn-nft.md) has a separate meaning from another instance of the same class.
-The Asset Hub represents NFTs in the [Uniques and NFTs pallets](./learn-nft-pallets.md).
+The AssetHub represents NFTs in the [Uniques and NFTs pallets](./learn-nft-pallets.md).

 Similar to the Assets pallet, this functionality is encoded into the chain.
 Operations are